KevinStirling/GalnetScraper/README.md

 # How to use it yourself

-1. Set up a python3 virtual environment:
+1. Set up a python3 virtual environment in the source directory:

 `$ python3 -m venv venv`